Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Theoretical set-up

 In Figure~\ref{Abb:Sigma}, we show the planet growth rate \MPktvekst from the population synthesis and the (reduced) surface density $\Sigma$ in the main part of the gap (Equation~(\ref{Gl:SigSkal})).
 The maximum \MPktvekst values are relatively independent of planet mass.
 The corresponding surface densities go up to $\Sigma\sim0.1~\SigE$, without notable features in the distribution down to $\Sigma\sim10^{-3}~\SigE$.

-The extinction at any wavelength can be estimated as $A\sim\Sigma\kappaStbint\fpg$ (in general, $A=\ln(10)/2.5\times\tau$), where \kappaStbint is the intrinsic material opacity and \fpg is the dust-to-gas ratio. \citet{maea21} attempted to estimate this from the literature and found $\kappaStbint\fpg\sim10^2$--1~\kapEG at \Ha.
+The extinction at any wavelength can be estimated as $A=\ln(10)/2.5\times\tau\sim\Sigma\kappaStbint\fpg$, where $\tau$ is the optical depth, \kappaStbint is the intrinsic material opacity, and \fpg is the dust-to-gas ratio. \citet{maea21} attempted to estimate this from the literature and found $\kappaStbint\fpg\sim10^2$--1~\kapEG at \Ha.
 Thus only for $\Sigma\gtrsim0.1~\SigE$ (indicated by a segment in Figure~\ref{Abb:Sigma}) will the extinction at \Ha be larger than 1~mag when using the upper $\kappa$ value.

-Therefore, for most planets extinction might not be important at \Ha since $\tau\lesssim0.1$.
+Therefore, for most planets, extinction might not be important at \Ha since $\tau\lesssim0.1$.
 Near-infrared (NIR) hydrogen transitions are likely even less affected since dust opacity usually decreases with wavelength (e.g., \citealt{gordon23}).
-Gas opacity, which is very non-monotonically temperature- and wavelength-dependent, could be higher or lower at other wavelengths, but \citet{maea21} estimated that it was not important at \Ha.
+Gas opacity, which is very non-monotonically temperature- and wavelength-dependent, could be higher or lower at other wavelengths, but \citet{maea21} estimated that the gas accretion column was optically thin at \Ha.
 Their assumed cone-wise spherically symmetric geometry in fact meant that their extinction estimates are upper limits.
-We will discuss that this implies that extinction is likely not important in explaining why so few planets have been caught accreting so far, and that faint emission is likelier.
+We will discuss that this implies that extinction is likely not the dominant effect in explaining why so few planets have been caught accreting so far, and that faint emission is likelier.

+Studying the AS~209 system, \citet{cugno25} were able to estimate the extinction in a wide gap and found that it was worryingly both non-negligible ($A_V\approx5$~mag) and grey, that is, not strongly decreasing with wavelength, and also not spatially constant in the gap.
+The arguments we have just made do not contradict this because \citet{maea21} were studying only the extinction by the inflowing material, \textit{assuming} the residual material in the gap essentially to be optically thin.
+Also, as \citet{cugno25} mention, PDS~70 for instance has a (much) deeper gap than AS~209.
+Thus the Cugno effect could be a severe one for individual systems but it is reasonable to expect that it will not affect all, requiring another explanation for the lack of known line-emitting accretors.